pandyabhavik2494/Twirch/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 **Tweet Search Result Screen :**
-Here we see the search results in the form of retrived tweets ranked according to their precision.
+Here we see the search results in the form of retrieved tweets ranked according to their precision.

 ![Twirch4](https://github.com/pandyabhavik2494/Screenshots/blob/master/Twirch4.png)